gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 ### f.
 Escaping metacharacters
 Consider a case where we want to exactly match the word "Mr. Stark".

-If we write a regex like `Mr. Stark`, then it will have unintended effect.
-Since, we know dot has special meaning in regex.
+If we write a regex like `Mr. Stark`, then it will have an unintended effect.
+Since we know dot has a special meaning in a regex.

 ![](/images/regex-dot-issue.png){:.align-center}

-So, we should always escape the special metachracters like `.`, `$` etc. if our goal is to match the exact character itself.
+So, we should always escape the special metacharacters like `.`, `$` etc. if our goal is to match the exact character itself.

 ![](/images/regex-dot-fixed.png){:.align-center}

-Here are the list of metacharacters that you should remember to escape if you're using them directly.
+Here is the list of metacharacters that you should remember to escape if you're using them directly.
 ```
 ^ $ . * + ? { } [ ] \ | ( )
 ```